laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/02-Webpack/01-At a glance/webpack/README.md

 - src
 - dist

-Both should be in the root directory.
+Both _src & dist_ should be in the root directory.

 **At the end webpack is just a bundler so it requires some entry point to compile all files and compose it into a single module**